MostafaHeshamETCH/AgileSoftwareEngineering-PracticalExamination/README.md

 Main overview:

-- Interactive UI dashboard for teachers to add material, assignments, quizzes through it.
+- Interactive UI dashboard for teachers to add assignments, quizzes through it along with material.
-- Implement the ability to add the following documents formats (.pdf, .docx, .doc, .jpeg, .png) in database with proper authentication and authorization.
 - Implement the ability to edit or delete any posted document with proper authentication and authorization.
 - Implement the ability to specify due dates for assignments and start and end dates for quizzes.
+- Implement the ability for teachers to accept registered students to courses

 ## Far Vision